Search this Site:

 • Management of change.

 There are six sessions at Park High School during the school day (1:15-3:15pm) from January to June/July.
-Please note cover will need to be arranged to support staff attending this day-time programme.
+Please note cover may need to be arranged by participants own schools to support staff attending this day-time programme.

 This one-off workshop focuses on presentation techniques for influence and persuasion.
 The course is for those who want to increase their presence and impact in a team environment or with students; those who want to be more assertive and confident in their day-to-day work.

-This course is offered at two times in the Spring term.
-One as a twilight short course session of 2.5 hours and another as a full course of 4 hours at Hatch End High School on a Saturday.
+This programme is offered twice in the Spring term, once as a twilight short course session of 2.5 hours and another as a full course of 4 hours at Hatch End High School on a Saturday.